khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 1. Login to Red Hat network portal and download the latest cloudforms vhd image for Azure.
 You will need an active Red Hat subscription. (https://www.redhat.com/en/technologies/management/cloudforms)
 2. We will need to round up the size of the vhd image to a multiple number of MB, otherwise the provisioning will fail in the next steps.
 We can use powershell to perform this operation
 > Resize-VHD -Path $LocalImagePath -SizeBytes 32770MB
-3. Configure some variables to use during the deployment.
+3. Login to Azure and Configure some variables to use during the deployment.
 Change $BlobNameSource and $LocalImagePath to reflect your environment.

 4. Create a new storage account “osscfme” in the “ossdemo” resource group to deploy the vhd image to.